-Kipp & Zonen shall in no event be liable for incidental or consequential damages, including without limitation, lost profits, loss of income, loss of business opportunities, loss of use and other related exposures, however incurred, rising from the faulty and incorrect use of the product.
+Kipp & Zonen shall in no event be liable for incidental or consequential damages, including without limitation, lost profits, loss of income, loss of business opportunities, loss of use and other related exposures, however used, arising from the faulty or incorrect use of the product.

-Modifications made by the user may affect the instrument performance, void the warranty, or affect the validity of the CE declaration or other approvals and compliances to applicable International Standards.
+Modifications made by the user may affect the instrument performance, void the warranty, or affect the validity of the CE declaration, or other approvals and compliances to applicable International Standards.

-Copyright © 2015 Kipp & Zonen B.V.
+Copyright © 2019 Kipp & Zonen B.V.